 Technology can transform three core functions of tax administrations:

 - Identifying the tax base.
 Determining an accurate picture of tax compliance by businesses and individuals poses a considerable challenge for any authority.
 By using third-party information and digitizing the registration of taxpayers, technology can improve the capacity to identify the tax base through comprehensive databases of taxable individuals and legal entities, as well as their activities and assets.
 Similarly, by automatically capturing transactions through electronic fiscal devices (EFDs) or digital payments, technology can assist in more transparently determining taxes due.

 - Monitoring compliance.
+Modern data analytic tools can help tax authorities monitor and enforce compliance through automated cross-checks of self-reported tax liabilities against other data sources.
 Moreover, the analysis of such third-party data could support risk-based audits, potentially improving the transparency and efficiency of the auditing process.

-- Facilitating compliance. and by eliminating travel, queuing and error-prone manual input of data and information.
+- Facilitating compliance.
+Technology such as EFDs, e-filing and e-payment can improve taxpayer experience and reduce compliance costs by optimizing communication with taxpayers, and by eliminating travel, queuing and error-prone manual input of data and information.
 Technology-enabled impersonal interactions between the revenue authority and the taxpayer would also better shield taxpayers from corrupt practices.

 However, there are barriers to realising technology’s full potential.

 Technology limitations and how to address them